makersacademy/takeaway-challenge/README.md

 # Takeaway Challenge

 Weekend 2 Challenge: Created a program that allows a customer to view a menu, order dishes, and receive a text confirmation upon confirming their order using the Twilio API.
+(See Makers Academy brief & user stories below.)

-## My Solution
+## How to Use

 ```
 1. Clone this repo to your local machine